getreu/parse-hyperlinks/README.md

 [reStructuredText Markup Specification](https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html)
 (revision 8571, date 2020-10-28).

-To illustrate the usage and the API of the library, `parse-hyperlink` comes also with a simple command line application.
+To illustrate the usage and the API of the library, [parse-hyperlinks](https://crates.io/crates/parse-hyperlinks) comes also with a simple command line application.

 Installation: